gnugat/redaktilo/doc/03-architecture-details.md

 Every single other classes in this project are stateless services allowing you to manipulate it.

-Currently the file also have a cursor to the current line and the possibility to convert the content into an array of lines:
+Currently the file also have a cursor to the current line:

 ```php
 <?php